jlegatheaux/RC2020-assignments/assignment-5/README.md

 javac -d bin -cp ../cnss/src/ src/*.java
 ```

-Modify your src/DVControl.java file and compile it.
-To test it inside the assignment5 directory use,for example
+Now, you have two dirtectories: `cnss` and `assignement5`.
+You work in the last one.
+Modify your `src/DVControl.java` file and compile it.
+To test it inside the `assignment5` directory use, for example

 ```
 java -cp bin:../cnss/bin cnss.simulator.Simulator configs/config5.1.txt
 ```
-To test and compare with the expected results use
+To test and compare with the expected results type

 ```
 java -cp bin:../cnss/bin cnss.simulator.Simulator configs/config5.1.txt > result5.1.txt
 diff result5.1.txt results/result5.1.txt
 ```

+Naturally, as most of us, you prefer to edit and compile your source files with an IDE, like Eclipse for example.
+The main difference is that your root directory should be the working directory of your IDE, and you must create two projects, one for cnss and another for assignment5.
+Probably, you will end with exactly the same directories strucuture as the one suggested above.